 Stage 8: Continuous monitoring and maintenance

 Patch management is not a one-time task; it’s a continuous process of regular scanning to detect new patches and missed updates.
-Policies are refined as the IT environment grows, and integration with ITSM tools ensures quick issue resolution.
+Patching policies are refined as the IT environment grows, and integration with ITSM tools ensures quick issue resolution.

 How to implement automated patch management?